FusionAuth/fusionauth-site/site/_posts/2020-04-27-securing-asp-netcore-razor-pagees-app-with-oauth.md

 dotnet publish -r win-x64 && SampleApp__ClientSecret=H4... bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

 Once you've updated all these files, you can publish and start the application.
 You should be able to log in with a previously created user and see the claims.
 Go to `http://localhost:5000` and click on the "Secure" page.
-You'll be prompted to log in at a basic screen.
-You can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) should you choose.
+You'll be prompted to log in using FusionAuth's default login page.
+You can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) if you want to make the login page look like your company's brand.

 {% include _image.liquid src="/assets/img/blogs/authorization-code-grant-asp-net/login-asp-dot-net-example.png" alt="The login screen in FusionAuth." class="img-fluid" figure=false %}